 Cindy and I decided today, a mild February afternoon, to take the kids up to the local park.
 So the kids mount their bikes and Cindy inflates the basketball and challenges me to a game of Around-the-World and of course I accept.

-At the park we offer our oldest child, Haley, a dollar to watch our youngest, Dylan, on the playground so Cindy and I can keep laser focus in our attempts to stake claim as Around-the-World World Champion.
+At the park we offer Haley (7) a dollar to watch Dylan(2) on the playground so Cindy and I can keep laser focus in our attempts to stake claim as Around-the-World World Champion.

-Chase, who is in his first year of playing instructional basketball, asks if he can play.
+Chase, who is currently playing instructional basketball, asks if he can play.
 We tell him he can as long as he plays by the rules– because we Armstrong’s take our basketball seriously.